 Will interpreters be replaced by technology?

 The English luddites destroyed weaving machinery as a form of protest in the 19th century and protested the use of machinery in a "fraudulent and deceitful manner" to get around standard labour practices.
 As we know the protest was futile and new technology was introduced.
-History cans show many similar examples: coachmen lost their jobs to the railroad, telephones made errand boys obsolete, Spotify and Netflix reduced/stopped the distribution of CDs and DVDs, and the list goes on.-
+History cans show many similar examples: coachmen lost their jobs to the railroad, telephones made errand boys obsolete, Spotify and Netflix reduced/stopped the distribution of CDs and DVDs, and the list goes on.

 Many interpreters fear SRI and see the technology as a threat to their profession.
-“Will interpreters be replaced by technology? is a question often asked.
-The interpreting technology pioneer Bill Woods gave the answer in 2011 at a panel discussion.
-At the GALA Conference in Amsterdam on March 26 - 27 I discussed business opportunities with the President of DS-Interpretation, Naomi Bowman.
-I discovered that she is the daughter of Bill: Here is what he said:
+Will interpreters be replaced by technology? is a question often asked.
+The late interpreting technology pioneer Bill Woods gave the answer in 2011 at a panel discussion.
+At the GALA Conference in Amsterdam we discussed business opportunities with the President of DS-Interpretation, Naomi Bowman, the daughter of Bill.
+Watch the video below.